redromnon/HeroicBashLauncher/README.md

 If it's not working for you, consider checking the logs.
 The logs for the game launch scripts and the program are present in `/GameFiles/logs`and the base directory respectively.

-Feel free to suggest any new features, especially those already implemented in Heroic.
+Feel free to suggest any new features and post issues in the _heroic-bash-launcher_ channel by joining [Heroic's Discord server](https://discord.gg/kXADMWbqu2).

 ## Building and Testing